Toshihiro-Ota/classh/README.md

 # Phases in class H

-This repo provides a Python implementation of the *"Phases in class H" solver* presented in the paper "Phases in a class of associative memories via hidden neurons", [arXiv:2609.xxxxx]().
+This repo provides a Python implementation of the phase-diagram solver presented in the paper "Phases in a class of associative memories via hidden neurons", [arXiv:2609.10976](https://arxiv.org/abs/2609.10976).

 ## Abstract